 The desktop app brings the whole mabl experience to your fingertips.
-In addition to authoring tests, you can run them locally, trigger cloud runs, and manage your workspace just like in the mabl web interface.
+In addition to authoring tests in a stateless browser, you can run them locally, trigger cloud runs, and take advantage of exclusive functionality, such as API testing, that is not possible in other web-based testing tools.

 With the desktop app, the mabl Trainer operates as an independent window that can be resized and moved separately from the browser window.
 This provides more real estate when training a test, and ensures the Trainer does not obstruct the browser.